-In contrast to the 2- and 4-week project, the long projects should be developed by the students.
-It is the students' responsibility to find and develop their own projects.
-However, MET staff may make suitable projects available for students to choose on a Moodle page.
-Students will be introduced to the project selection process.
+In contrast to the 2- and 4-week project, the long projects should be developed by students themselves.
+However, MET staff may make suitable projects available for students to choose from via a Moodle page.
+Students will be introduced to the project selection process in Michaelmas term.